-Information about using enterprise customer data from Customer Relationship Management (CRM) databases for content targeting in Adobe Target by using customer attributes in the Adobe Enterprise Cloud People core service.
+Information about using enterprise customer data from Customer Relationship Management (CRM) databases for content targeting in Adobe Target by using customer attributes in the Adobe Enterprise Cloud People service.

 Enterprise customer data collected through multiple sources and stored inside CRM databases can be used in Target to strategically deliver the most relevant content to customers, specifically focusing on returning customers.
-Audiences and customer attributes in the People core service (formerly Profiles and Audiences) brings together data collection and analysis with testing and optimization, making data and insights actionable.
+Audiences and customer attributes in the People service (formerly Profiles and Audiences) brings together data collection and analysis with testing and optimization, making data and insights actionable.

-Customer Attributes in the People core service is part of the Adobe Experience Cloud and provides enterprises a tool to push their customer data to the Experience Cloud platform.
+Customer Attributes in the People service is part of the Adobe Experience Cloud and provides enterprises a tool to push their customer data to the Experience Cloud platform.

 Data onboarded to the Experience Cloud is available for all Experience Cloud workflows.
 Target uses this data for targeting returning customer based on attributes.
 Adobe Analytics consumes these attributes and they can be used for analysis and segmentation.

 Consider the following information as your work with customer attributes and Target:

-There are some prerequisite requirements that you must meet before you can use the Customer attributes feature in the People core service.
-For more information, see “Prerequisites for uploading Customer Attributes” in Customer attributes in the Experience Cloud and Core Services Product documentation.
+There are some prerequisite requirements that you must meet before you can use the Customer attributes feature in the People service.
+For more information, see “Prerequisites for uploading Customer Attributes” in Customer attributes in the Experience Cloud Services and Administration documentation.

 Adobe does not guarantee that 100% of customer attribute (visitor profile) data from CRM databases will be onboarded to the Experience Cloud and, thus, be available for use for targeting in Target.
 In our current design, there is a possibility that a small percentage of data (up to 0.1% of large production batches) might not be onboarded.

 The lifetime of customer attributes data imported from the Experience Cloud to Target depends on the lifetime of the visitor profile, which is 14 days by default.
 For more information, see Visitor Profile Lifetime.

 vst.* parameters are the only thing identifying the visitor, the existing “authenticated” profile will not be fetched as long as

 authState is UNAUTHENTICATED (0).
 The profile will come into play only if

 authState is changed to AUTHENTICATED (1).